 Activate Yeast:

-- Add yeast in water.
+- Add instant dry yeast in water.
 Mix it nicely to dissolve in water.
-Set it aside for 5 – 10 minutes to froth.
+Set it aside for 10 minutes to foam.
+Once the foam is formed on top, yeast is activated.

 Prepare Dough:

-- Combine flour and salt in a mixing bowl or in a stand mixer.
-Now pour yeast mixture in small batches and form a smooth dough.
+- Combine flour and salt in a mixing bowl or a stand mixer.
+Now pour the activated yeast mixture into small batches and form a smooth dough.

 Proofing:

 - Grease a large, spacious bowl with olive oil.
-Trasfer the dough to the bowl.
+Transfer the dough to a bowl.
 Cover it with a tight fitting lid.
-Keep the bowl in a warm place such as inside the oven or microwave for 30 minutes.
+Keep the bowl in a warm place, such as inside the oven or microwave for 30 minutes.

-- After 30 minutes dough will become double in volume.
-This means it is ready for next stage.
-If dough is not double in volume, keep it a bit longer for proofing.
+- After 30 minutes, the dough will become double in volume.
+This means it is ready for the next stage.
+If the dough is not double in volume, keep it a bit longer for like 1 hour for proofing.

 Second Proofing: